Step 4 – Selection and appointment of board members

 Make sure you carefully follow the procedures for appointment or election as set out in your organisation’s governing document.

 Have you checked that the new board members are eligible?
 There may be something in your governing document which prevents someone from being a board member of your organisation.
-It may also be appropriate to check potential conflicts of interest for board members – for example if the applicant sits on the board or works for an organisation that has a financial interest with regards to the work of your organisation.
+It may also be appropriate to check potential conflicts of interest for board members – eg if the applicant sits on the board or works for an organisation that has a financial interest with regards to the work of your organisation.

 There may also be legislation which disqualifies some people from being a board member, because they are too young or because of a particular criminal conviction, bankruptcy notice or similar financial problems.

 Make sure you ask board members to sign a declaration that they are eligible and willing to serve.
-A board member who serves while disqualified may be held liable for the debts of the organisation for example, so it is important to get this right both for the individual and the organisation.
+A board member who serves while disqualified may be held liable for the debts of the organisation so it is important to get this right both for the individual and the organisation.

 If you have not got a suitable declaration you should develop one.
 Activity 8: Create a board member eligibility declaration will help you to create one.
 You may also want to consider using this form to confirm agreement on any key issues that are important to your organisation.